John Zak Biography

 John directed the first national telecast of the NOSOTROS GOLDEN EAGLE AWARDS honoring hispanics in the entertainment industry.

-John is a director member of the Directors Guild of America, a member and former Governor of the Academy of Television Arts and Sciences, and an actor member of AFTRA.
+John is a director member of the Directors Guild of America, a member and former Governor of the Academy of Television Arts and Sciences, and an actor member of SAG-AFTRA.
 Zak has received seven national Emmy nominations in Daytime and Primetime television, was nominated for a Directors Guild of America Award, and also received a national Emmy and the Environmental Media Award.
+He is also a member of the Los Angeles Chapter of the Recording Academy, and is involved in the creation of audio books.
+He is currently narrating several full-length novels for the audiobook website, AUDIBLE and for ITUNES.

 In 2006 Zak was awarded the Gold Medal in the Fine Arts division by the HAWAII FORGIVENESS PROJECT for his photograph, LEI LOKAHI (See image below.).